 Meal prep shortcuts are lifesavers, and they’re nothing to be ashamed of.
-If you’ve followed Workweek Lunch for any length of time, you know that meal prep doesn’t have to be a sadistic activity that takes hours and hours of your precious free time.
-In fact, most of the meal preps you’ll see Talia post take around two hours, which is less than 2 percent of your time for the week.
+If you’ve followed Workweek Lunch for any length of time, you know that the meal prep process doesn’t have to be a sadistic activity that takes hours and hours of your precious free time.
+In fact, most of the meal preps you’ll see here take around two hours, which is less than 2 percent of your time for the week.
 Pretty amazing, right?
 Meal prep is supposed to make life easier and free up your time, not take more of it.

 That said, we’ve all had one of “those weeks.”
 You know, the ones we’re talking about.
-It’s when you’re hard-pressed to find time to sleep, let alone cook a meal over and over.
-We’ve all had weeks where the meal prep takes a back seat because work or school or taking care of family completely rules all of your decisions.
+It’s when you’re hard-pressed to find enough time to sleep, let alone cook a meal over and over.
+We’ve all had weeks where the meal prep takes a back seat because work or school or taking care of family rules all of your decisions.
 All of a sudden it’s Friday and you’re working how it’s already the weekend.

 Best Meal Prep Shortcuts